 Masters of Monastic Tradition:

 Guests will be invited to join the monks at dinner, if they so choose, and all will be welcome to attend the daily monastic offices.
-All participants will receive free room and board for the week, as well as a stipend of up to $300.00 to cover the costs of travel to and from the monastery.
+All guests will receive free room and board for the week plus a stipend of up to $300 to cover costs of travel to and from the monastery.

 The application together with a letter of intent and a letter of reference from a professor is due by July 1, 2019.
 If you have attended a previous Institute, you don’t have to send Professor Clark a letter of reference.
 Those selected will be notified of their acceptance within weeks of their completed applications.

 If you have additinal questions, please email Professor Clark.